KarelZe/edu/adv_ml/01_self_test.md

 - Give a brief explanation of categorical, binary, ordinal and numeric variables.
 (E)
 - Explain common techniques for data gathering.
 (E)
 - Why is it desirable to work on normalized data?
 (E)
-- Explain common techniques to analyze the relationship between variables.
+- Explain common techniques to analyse the relationship between variables.
 (E)
 - How can missing data be replaced?
 Explain.
 (E)
 - Explain 3 patterns in which missing data can occur.
 (E)